Skip to main content

 Managed in cooperation with the Suwannee River Water Management District.

-Steinhatchee Springs Wildlife Management Area (WMA) spans 20,909 acres of floodplain forest, cypress swamps, xeric hammocks and pine plantations surrounding the Steinhatchee River in Lafayette, Dixie and Taylor counties.
-The 28-mile long river originates in the upper reaches of Mallory Swamp in Lafayette County and discharges to the Gulf of Mexico.
-The river goes underground north of Tennille and rises again about a half-mile south.
+Steinhatchee Springs Wildlife Management Area spans over 20,000 acres of floodplain forest, cypress swamps, xeric hammocks and pine plantations surrounding the Steinhatchee River in Lafayette, Dixie and Taylor counties.
+The 28-mile-long river originates in the upper reaches of Mallory Swamp in Lafayette County and discharges to the Gulf.
+The river goes underground north of Tennille and rises again about a half mile south.

 More Information